camunda/camunda-bpm-platform/README.md

 #### Process Implementation and Execution

-- Camunda Engine - The core component responsible for executing BPMN 2.0 processes.
+- Camunda Engine - The core component is responsible for executing BPMN 2.0 processes.
 - REST API - The REST API provides remote access to running processes.
 - Spring, CDI Integration - Programming model integration that allows developers to write Java Applications that interact with running processes.